-Where applicable (and if provided by the beneficiaries), the JU will insert the following information:
+Where applicable (and if provided by the beneficiary), the JU will insert the following information:

-" \mathbb{O} - [year] - [name of the copyright owner].
+"© - [year] - [name of the copyright owner].
 All rights reserved.
 Licensed to the European High Performance Computing Joint Undertaking under conditions."

-If a beneficiary breaches any of its obligations under this Article, the grant may be reduced (see Article 43).
+If the beneficiary breaches any of its obligations under this Article, the grant may be reduced (see Article 43).